CHATEAU D'AIX 2024

 There are two grands in the main teaching/recital room and one grand in the second teaching room.
 These can be booked for practice out of class hours (7-10am, 2-4pm and after dinner).
 We have 4 further practice rooms with uprights, and six digitals with weighted keyboards that are perfect for private practice at any time of day or night with headphones.

-Advanced Class Repertoire for 2024
+Advanced Class Repertoire 2024

 Advanced pianists are invited to bring any large-scale works, 18th to 20th century (or indeed beyond).
 In addition there will be an emphasis on Spanish music - Albeniz, Falla, Granados - and French repertoire influenced by Spain.

-Intermediate Class Repertoire for 2024
+Intermediate Class Repertoire 2024

 The requirement is at least two pieces by any composer that can be comfortably performed in front of others, as well as work in progress.
 There is no set standard for this class, but most participants are at least AB Grade 8.